ChiragPatankar/Toxic-Comment-Classifier-and-Modifier/README.md

 1.  **Run the Streamlit App:**
     ```bash
-    streamlit run app.py # Or the name of your Python script
+    streamlit run app.py # Or the name of your Python script if different
     ```

 2.  **Access the App:** The app will open in your web browser (usually `http://localhost:8501`).